ddewaele/cdk-simple-dynamodb/README.md

-# Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+# DynamoDB stack

+Very simple CDK stack that creates a DynamoDB table called `MoviesTable` for our [nestjs-testing](https://github.com/ddewaele/nestjs-testing) repository.

+Creates a table with a `PK` and `SK` as partition key and sort key.

+Also creates a globla secondary index for the `year` attribute.

 ## Useful commands